TheMTank/GridUniverse/README.md

 ## Running OpenAI gym

-Now you should be able to run `atari_example.py`.
+Now you should be able to run

+`python examples/atari_example.py`.

 For a general documentation on how the environment works refer to the official documentation on https://gym.openai.com/docs

 ## Running GridWorld

-To run our custom environment run
+Much less installation (if any at all) is need to run our lightweight custom environment:

-`python examples/examples.py`
+`python examples/gridworld_examples.py`

 Study that code to see how to use the environment but for more info check the [GridWorld Documentation](https://github.com/beduffy/RL_problems/tree/master/docs/GridWorld.md)